mkicjn/csl/README.md

 # csl
+An amateur LISP dialect with a stack-based bytecode compiler/interpreter based on translation to RPN

-A garbage-collected rewrite of stacklisp in C
+(i.e. a garbage-collected redo of stacklisp in C instead of x64 assembly, but with way more features)

 ##### To-do list:
 * Manage environments better to make temporary bindings more sensible